AntonioTorres23/OpenGL_Notes/Instancing.md

 }
 ```

 Note that we cheated a little by declaring the VAO variable of the **Mesh** as a public variable instead of a private variable so we could access its vertex array object.
-This is note the cleanest solution, but just a simple modification to suit this example.
+This is not the cleanest solution, but just a simple modification to suit this example.
+Aside from the little hack, this code should be clear.
+We're basically declaring how OpenGL should interpret the buffer